-The stackup below in Speedstack's Stackup Editor contains controlled impedance structures in the layers indicated by the Ohms symbol.
+The stackup below in the Speedstack Stackup Editor contains controlled impedance structures in the layers indicated by the red Ohms symbol.

 Click Speedstack's Controlled Impedance tab and use the structure navigation controls to step through and display the structures.